Yoni Egg

 The disputed "ancient" lineage

 The yoni egg is marketed as an ancient Chinese practice said to descend from imperial concubines or Taoist sexual tradition, but this provenance does not survive scrutiny.
 In a peer-reviewed investigation, Vaginal Jade Eggs: Ancient Chinese Practice or Modern Marketing Myth?
-(2019), gynecologist Jennifer Gunter and Egyptologist-archaeologist Sarah Parcak searched the catalogues of four major museum jade collections (reviewing more than 5,000 jade objects) and found no jade vaginal egg and no supporting reference in Taoist or medical texts.
+(2019), gynecologist Jen Gunter and archaeologist Sarah Parcak searched the databases of four major collections, the Freer Gallery in Washington, the Metropolitan Museum of Art in New York, the Cleveland Museum of Art, and the Asian Art Museum in San Francisco, and found no vaginal jade egg among more than 5,000 jade objects, nor any reference to one in the surviving Taoist sexual texts.
+The collections did hold jade objects made for bodily orifices, a jade butt plug and a jade cicada placed in the mouths of dead kings to preserve the body, but nothing supporting a tradition of vaginal wellness eggs.
 They concluded the "ancient" story is a modern marketing myth.
 The Wikipedia entry on the jade egg likewise records the absence of historical evidence and the pseudoscientific character of the health claims attached to it.

 The 2010s wellness-media surge